FAIR Rare Books Guide

 A signature alone is not the whole valuation story

 Signed books are valued through copy-specific context.
-The appraiser needs to know who signed the book, what was written, when it was likely written, and whether the autograph changes the book from an ordinary signed copy into a more important collectible object.
+The appraiser needs to know who signed the book, what was written, when it was likely written, and whether the autograph turns an ordinary signed copy into a more important collectible object.

 • A simple signed name, a dated presentation inscription, and a long personal inscription can carry different market weight even on the same title.